 1. Afghan Hound

-Afghan hounds are tall skinny dogs because their shape makes their hip bones visible.
-Afghan hounds are so slender that you should be able to feel their ribs even through their thick coats.
+Afghan hounds are tall, skinny dogs and their shape even makes their hip bones visible!
+The dogs are so slender that you should be able to feel their ribs even through their thick coats.
+This is healthy, but be sure you consult with a vet about the proper nutrition and exercise requirements for your pup.

 Afghan Hounds were first bred in Afghanistan’s western regions in the 19th century.
-The breeds quickly became popular with American owners after they were shipped overseas from their native country in the second half of that century.
+The dogs quickly became popular with American owners after they were shipped overseas from their native country in the second half of the 1800s.

-Some claim that Afghan Hounds were employed as guard dogs and herd dogs, which were compatible with the breed; however, others used them for hunting purposes instead of guarding or herding livestock.
+Some Afghan Hounds were employed as guard dogs and herd dogs, jobs well suited to the breed.
+However, other hound owners used the dogs for hunting purposes instead of guarding or herding livestock.

-Active families wishing to spend more time outside and interact with one another can consider an Afghan Hound a pet because they make great home pets, thanks to their positive attitudes toward people.
+Active families wishing to spend more time outside and interact with one another can consider an Afghan Hound as a pet because they make great family dogs thanks to their positive attitudes toward people.

 2. American English Coonhound

-The American English Coonhounds are among the most powerful and athletic dog breeds.
+American English Coonhounds are among the most powerful and athletic of the skinny dog breeds.
 They have muscular and slender physiques as a result of their athleticism.
 These dogs are well-known for their ability to run long distances at high speeds.

 The American English Coonhounds are a breed of dogs that originated in the United States.
 They are one of the oldest breeds and were used for hunting raccoons by scent.